How to Make Winter’s Denim Trends Work for You

 From wide-leg to barrel jeans, this season celebrates versatility and individual style.

-Yves Saint-Laurent once famously notes, "I have often said that I wish I had invented blue jeans: the most spectacular, the most practical, the most relaxed and nonchalant.
+Yves Saint-Laurent once famously noted, "I have often said that I wish I had invented blue jeans: the most spectacular, the most practical, the most relaxed and nonchalant.
 They have expression, modesty, sex appeal, simplicity—all I hope for in my clothes."
 Denim—particularly the best jeans of winter 2025—can do it all.
 It's the material that can cater to most (if not all) of your wardrobing needs.

-The denim trends for winter 2025 follow that ethos with many different aesthetic avenues for you to choose from.
+The 2025 denim trends follow that ethos with many different aesthetic avenues for you to choose from.
 It could be the season you broaden your horizons and try a wider-legged pair of jeans.
 You might be pleasantly surprised with the comfort of a baggier, more breathable silhouette.
 Or, maybe this is when you lean into your love of 1970s fashion and invest in a groovy, high-waisted flare—like the bell-bottoms you'd find in Farrah Fawcett's style file.

 Designers flexed the full breadth of denim's versatility throughout winter 2025's trends.
 Many creatives in charge harkened back to denim's all-American roots—like Catherine Holstein at Khaite, who included a pair of stiff straight-leg jeans in classic Levi's true blue.
 Others iterated with more of the moment; Gucci sent out baggy jeans embellished with ornate beaded fringe, while Versace ripped up and shredded the pockets on its pin-tuck denim trousers.